d3dc/classier-react/README.md

-# Classier React
+# 🥂 🎩 Classier React 🎩 🥂

 We keep putting styles in Javascript.
 We've developed this rather complex toolchain to create tools like [Rebass](jxnblk/rebass).
-In the end, styles aren't re-used and they don't _cascade_!
+But with this approach, styles aren't re-used and they don't _cascade_!

-Awesome style libraries already exist, its just awkward to make use of them when you're writing react.
+Awesome style libraries already exist for browsers, its just awkward to make use of them when you're writing react.
 Cramming everything into that `className` string feels wrong.

-Classier React solves the problem by simply translating from props to CSS classes.
+`classier-react` solves the problem by simply translating from props to CSS classes.
 Its not generating code and its not pushing the browser to its limits.

 Think of it like weaponized `classnames`.